A discussion of why standard pallet dimensions are important for supply chains, a review of common standard sizes, and related resources.

-There are a number of standard sizes for pallets being used in the United States and internationally.
+There are several standard sizes for pallets used in the United States and internationally.
 They vary between countries, as well as between industries.
-This article lists standard size information for applications in North America, Europe, Australia and Asia.
-Sizes are presented in inches as well as centimeters for wooden pallets as well as plastic, composite and pallets made from other materials.
+This article lists standard size information for applications in North America, Europe, Australia, and Asia.
+Sizes are presented in inches as well as centimeters.

-For many logistics and supply chain professionals, their typical pallet size or sizes often are well established and taken for granted, unless there is a need to revisit them.
+In many supply chains, typical pallet sizes or sizes often are well established and taken for granted, unless there is a need to revisit them.
 A different pallet size may be required, for example, to meet the needs of a new customer, new retail format, or perhaps to optimize newly installed warehouse automation.
 The operational and sales benefits offered by half pallets or quarter pallets, for instance, are currently motivating some companies to revisit their approach to pallet size.
-I’ll talk about these opportunities later in this article.

 Standard Pallet Sizes in North America

-When people think about the standard dimensions in North America, they rightfully think of the 48×40-inch pallet (1219×1016-mm) pallet, which became popular in the 1960s.
+Today, when people think about the standard dimensions in North America, they rightfully think of the 48×40-inch pallet (1219×1016-mm) pallet, which became popular in the 1960s.
 The 48×40-inch pallet is one of six ISO standard pallet dimensions (see below).
-The notched stringer GMA-style pallet has long been the unofficial “standard” for fast moving consumer good (FMCG) supply chains, although there has been considerable variation in such pallets for decades regarding component thickness and width, lumber grade, wood species, fasteners, repair techniques and allowable damage tolerance.
-Because of such variability, it is important to communicate detailed pallet expectations to pallet suppliers or inbound shippers.
-GMA pallets are sold both as new or used (recycled).
+The notched stringer GMA-style pallet has long been the unofficial “standard” for fast-moving consumer good (FMCG) supply chains, although there has been considerable variation in such pallets for decades regarding component thickness and width, lumber grade, wood species, fasteners, repair techniques, and allowable damage tolerance.
+Because of such variability, it is important to communicate detailed pallet expectations to pallet suppliers or inbound shippers, or alternately, enlist a pallet program such as pallet rental that offers prescribed quality.

-Click here to find out more about recycled pallet grades.
+Click to find out more about recycled pallet grades.

-Click here to find out more about remanufactured pallets.
+Click to find out more about remanufactured pallets.

 Today, about 30% of pallets manufactured in the U.S. are 48×40-inch.
+There are other standard sizes such as 48×45-inch for automotive, 48×48 for drums, 40×40 for dairy, and 36×36 for beverage distribution.
 Popular sizes are outlined below, based on research performed many years ago at Southern Illinois University.
-Note that they are listed in width by length, rather than in length by width, which is used elsewhere in this article:

 Pallet converting 1000mm to inches: 1000mm =39.37 inches.